Code-Institute-Submissions/HolidaysYa/README.md

 #### Email API:

 -**[emailjs](http://www.emailjs.com/):** When the Form inside the Modal is submited the API "mailjs" will send the email to my personal gmail account.
-NOT WORKING AT THE MOMENT!!!!!

 #### Mockup tool:

-- **[Pencil:](https://pencil.evolus.vn/ 'https://pencil.evolus.vn/)** I have used Pencil to create the initial mockups for the website.
+- **[Pencil:](https://pencil.evolus.vn/ 'https://pencil.evolus.vn/)** I have used Pencil to create the mockups for the website.

 #### Graphic Desing software: